operasoftware/devopera/src/_extensions/getting-started.md

 We’d love to discuss Opera extension development with you some more!

-- If you want ask a quick question or say hi, contact [@ODevRel on Twitter](https://twitter.com/odevrel/).
 - If you have an extension dev question, [ask it on StackOverFlow](http://stackoverflow.com/questions/tagged/opera-extension) and tag it `[opera-extension]`.
 - Subscribe to [our Dev.Opera blog](http://dev.opera.com/blog/) for the latest on Opera extensions and web standards in general.